MicrocontrollersDev/Alternatives/docs/latest/migrating.md

 | [Amecs](https://modrinth.com/mod/amecs) | Allows you to use modifiers for keybinds.
 For example, you can set keybinds to Ctrl/Shift/Alt/Super + key. | [Siphalor](https://github.com/Siphalor) |
 | [Model Gap Fix](https://modrinth.com/mod/modelfix) | Fixes the gaps you see on items when holding them as well as 3D blocks.
 This makes for a much more pleasant experience for most resourcepacks, including both defaults. | [MehVahdJukaar](https://github.com/MehVahdJukaar) |
 | [Cubes Without Borders](https://modrinth.com/mod/cubes-without-borders) | Borderless Fullscreen for Minecraft.
 This makes the game not minimize when you tab out. | [Kir-Antipov](https://github.com/Kir-Antipov) |
-| [Recursive Resources](https://modrinth.com/mod/recursiveresources) (No 1.21.10 Yet) | Resource Pack Organizer but ported to Fabric and with more features.
+| [Recursive Resources](https://modrinth.com/mod/recursiveresources) (Not Updated Yet) | Resource Pack Organizer but ported to Fabric and with more features.
 It allows you to sort resource packs into folders, as well as search for them using a search bar.
 It also lets you change how resourcepacks are ordered.
 | [Smooth Scrolling Refurbished](https://modrinth.com/mod/smooth-scrolling-refurbished) | Makes the scrolling in all menus smoother. | [JustAlittleWolf](https://github.com/JustAlittleWolf) |
 | [Controlling](https://modrinth.com/mod/controlling) | Completely revamps Minecraft's controls menu, making it much easier to navigate and change keys, letting you search and more easily find conflicting keybinds. | [Jaredllll08](https://github.com/jaredlll08) |
 | [Chat Patches](https://modrinth.com/mod/chatpatches) | Adds several QOL features to Minecraft's chat to make it more usable. | [mrbuilder1961](https://github.com/mrbuilder1961) |